Domehead123/the-crawl/README.md

 ## Build status

-Complete, apart from the form, which doesn't work yet.
-I may also add some tranitions if I have time.
-And some of the text will changes after the book is edited.
+Complete, though the content will probably change when the book is finished.

+## Testing

+The site has been tested on different browsers and via responsinator.com

 ## Deployment

-To get it up and running it's just six five web pages, one css file and 12 images.
+Can be run locally by just opening index.html.
+Or upload the files to a server. it's just six five web pages, one css file and 12 images that need hosting.
+The form works via EmailJs - so you would need an account

+## License information

+The design and structure is open source but all content of the novel is copyright of Richard Stainton.